Added to basket!×

 Since these kinds of plants are native to tropical rainforests, people mistakenly assume that they need to be watered several times a week.
 However, watering this frequently will kill the roots of any plant pretty quickly.

+You should remember that orchid care is very important for this plant, so pay special attention to proper watering.
 As a rule, home-grown Phalaenopsis in pots should be watered every 5 to 12 days, but this will depend on the particular plant and the environment in which it is being grown.

 When it comes to watering, the three basic types of plants have different needs, so be sure to read the label.
 There are those required to be kept moist at all times; those that should be allowed to nearly dry out between watering in low growth periods, and those that should always be allowed to dry out a little between watering.